Activities, Lesson Plans, and More

 Thanksgiving Scavenger Hunt

-A themed scavenger hunt to get you off the couch on turkay day.
+A themed scavenger hunt to get you off the couch on turkey day.
+From FlavorfulFork.com.

 Thanksgiving activities, crafts, stories, and more from KiddyHouse.com.